jpniederer/Dev-eryday/_drafts/On-Writing-(Code)-Well.markdown

 Sure, not all of the advice is applicable.
 It'd be crazy if every writing tip these classics offer up were relevant to writing code.
 English and <Insert Your Favorite Programming Language Here> aren't equivalent.
 Regardless of the differences between natural language and code, we should write with intention in the best way that we can.
 The end goal of anything we write is for it to be read.

 The ideas that follow are taken from Zinsser's *On Writing Well*.
 I share some of Zinsser's best advice about writing.
 Each tidbit has additional comments about how it can be applied to writing code.
+Many of the tips are common practices that most software developers are already following, but it never hurts to be reminded of such important tricks.
+Even if the tips don't make your software skills improve, perhaps they'll help your writing style.

 Simplicity
 --------